Sharing my first recipe of 2020 and it’s a mighty good one!

-- Add the cashews and coconut milk to a high speed blender and blend well (1-2 minutes).
+- Add the cashews and coconut milk to a high speed blender and blend well for a minute.

 - Add in remaining ingredients and blend on high for another minute.

-- If you find the smoothie too thick for your liking, add ¼ cup more water or coconut milk.
+- If you find the smoothie too thick for your liking, add ¼ cup more milk.

 [i] Yuqing Zhang, Tuhina Neogi, Clara Chen, Christine Chaisson, David Hunter, Hyon K. Choi.
 Cherry Consumption and the Risk of Recurrent Gout Attacks.
 Arthritis & Rheumatism, September 28, 2012 DOI: 10.1002/art.34677